| Figure | Value | Source |

 Yes.
 Any short-term rental (stays under 60 days) requires an AMA, regardless of how many weeks per year you operate.
 The AMA is a one-time registration per property, not a per-booking permit.

 No. New AMAs in central Athens Districts 1, 2, and 3 are paused through 2026 under the current moratorium.
 If a property in those zones already had an AMA before the moratorium took effect, that AMA remains valid and can be transferred to a new owner.
-Buy Greece tracks which central Athens properties carry transferable AMAs.
+BUY GREECE tracks which central Athens properties carry transferable AMAs, which our comparables show trade at a 10–20 percent premium.

 No. Booking.com, like Airbnb and Vrbo, requires the AMA to be displayed on every Greek short-term rental listing.
 Listings without an AMA are removed by the platform.